moverlin/Kirtley_picogrid/Software/README.md

-# Software Tips
+# Software Guide & Tips
 Programming with TI's code composer studio (CCS) is certainly not intuitive.
 One often has to follow a very specific set of sequential steps, that are not at all obvious.
+### Goals of this Document
-This is a collection of tips we have learned along the way.
+- To document the tips we have learned along the way in a single document.
+- To describe how the kirtley_picogrid software is organised and how to run it.

 ## Table of Contents
 Here is the list of topics we discuss: